salvaguerrero/nl_pwl_optimization/README.md

 # Optimization over Non-Linear Non-Convex functions: a linearization approach

-Due to the difficulties in solving optimisation problems with non-linear constraints, a popular approach is to linearise the non-linear constraints.
+Due to the difficulties in solving optimisation problems with non-linear constraints, a popular approach is lower the problem complexity by linearization.

 This repository presents a generic implementation in GAMS for linearising a bivariate function using various methods.
 The idea is that practitioners build their models around the code presented, so the linearisation model is encapsulated at a lower level.

-In addition, a Matlab script is provided for visualising generic bivariate functions and their triangulated versions, as those provided in this repository.
+In addition, a Matlab script is provided for visualising generic bivariate functions and their triangulated versions.
 <p>
     <img src="images/8x8.png" alt>
 </p>